azransyed/Gitea-SGW-TUI/README.md

     1. Authentication Name / OAuth Application Name
     - This should match the identity provider configuration.
 If using Auth0, enter `auth0`.

-    2. OAuth2 Provider
-    - The type of OAuth provider.
-For this setup, use `openidConnect` enter this value in same format.

-    3. Client ID (Key)
+    2. Client ID (Key)
      - This is the unique identifier provided by your OAuth2 provider when you create an application.

-    4. Client Secret
+    3. Client Secret
     - This is the secret key provided by the OAuth2 provider, used to authenticate requests.

-    5. Auto Discover URL
+    4. Auto Discover URL
     - This is the full URL required for auto-discovery of authentication settings.
     - Example: `https://login.example.org/.well-known/openid-configuration`
     - Typically, the provider only gives you the middle part (`login.example.org`), so make sure you enter the full URL correctly.